aickin/react-dom-stream/README.md

 ## Who?

-`react-dom-stream` is written by Sasha Aickin, though most of the code is from Facebook's React.
+`react-dom-stream` is written by Sasha Aickin ([@xander76](https://twitter.com/xander76)), though let's be real, most of the code is forked from Facebook's React.

 ## Status